-- As is the case with two nodes, connect a shared disk. - Install a dedicated HUB for interconnect.
+- As is the case with two nodes, connect a shared disk. - Install a dedicated HUB for interconnect. - It is not necessary to establish connectivity between servers using the connect COM (RS-232C).

 Fig. 2.9: Example of a configuration with four nodes